felixsc1/react_demo_project/README.md

 Uses firebase as backend to submit inputs to database (see 'NewMeetup.js' for fetch request, and lesson 42 of course).

 See other [tutorial](https://academind.com/tutorials/connect-to-database) for how to connect react with your own database.

+### Fetching data

+See _AllMeetups.js_ for how to use fetch(), dealing with asynchronous loading, displaying data using state.

+## React context

+Manage application wide state.
+For more advanced applications, see [redux](https://react-redux.js.org/) library.